flows-network/github-pr-summary/README.md

 * `login`: Your personal GitHub id.
 The GitHub app will act as you when posting reviews.
 * `owner`: GitHub org for the repo *you want to deploy the 🤖 on*.
 * `repo` : GitHub repo *you want to deploy the 🤖 on*.
-* `trigger_phrase`: Optional: The magic phrase to trigger a review from a PR comment.
+* `trigger_phrase`: Optional -- The magic phrase to trigger a review from a PR comment.

 > Let's see an example.
 You forked the flow function source code to `my-name/github-pr-summary` and would like to deploy the bot to summarize PRs on `my-company/work-project` repo.
 Here `login = my-name`, `owner = my-company` and `repo = work-project`.